Meryl Streep squawks and warbles through this amusing biopic of a legendarily awful singer

-Meryl Streep continues her screw-the-Oscars, life-affirming run of movies with this ridiculously watchable comedy, playing filthy-rich socialite Florence Foster Jenkins.
-In the 1930s and ’40s, the real-life deluded diva sang at private recitals in New York, warbling opera, blissfully unaware that her hilariously awful singing voice might shatter the chandeliers at any moment.
-(David Bowie put one of her records on his list of favorite albums.)
+Meryl Streep continues her screw-the-Oscars, life-affirming run of movies with this ridiculously watchable comedy, playing filthy rich socialite Florence Foster Jenkins.
+In the 1930s, the deluded diva sang at private recitals in New York, warbling opera, blissfully unaware that her hilariously awful singing voice might shatter the chandeliers at any moment.
+(David Bowie put one of her records on his list of favourite albums.)

 Wearing comically vile dresses that look like they’re made out of cushion covers and doilies, Streep is clearly having a blast.
 To sing this badly must stretch as many acting muscles as all that Oscar-winning emoting.
-When tone-deaf Florence opens her mouth, it’s like opening the door on a barn full of cows in heat.
-Protecting her from the truth is Florence’s younger second husband, St. Clair Bayfield (played by Hugh Grant, who has transformed into a silver fox overnight).
-His mission in life is to keep the “mockers and scoffers” at bay, bribing audiences and paying off critics.
-He pampers and fusses over Florence, indulging her every whim (we all need a St. Clair in our lives), but comes unraveled when Florence dreams big, renting out Carnegie Hall in 1944.
+When tone-deaf Florence opens her mouth it’s like opening the door on a barn full of on-heat foxes.
+Protecting her from the truth is Florence’s younger second husband, St Clair Bayfield (played by Hugh Grant, who has transformed into a silver fox overnight).
+His mission in life is to keep the ‘mockers and scoffers’ at bay, bribing audiences and paying off critics.
+He pampers and fusses over Florence, indulging her every whim (we all need a St Clair in our lives), but comes unstuck when Florence dreams big: hiring Carnegie Hall in 1944.

 Cast and crew

 - 2 star:2

 - 1 star:0

 Hmm..A rather old fashioned film which is has a little too much slapstick for my taste..The joke of her not being able to sing and being unaware of her limitations is stretched too far..Grant plays his usual debonair cad.Overall it is a mild,watery film that pensionaires would find hilarious.Others might find it a bit lame.3 stars